MPOcanes/MPO624-2018/assignments/module1-basicstats/ExamAssignment.md

 ### Problems to do.
 Turn in next Tuesday.
 ### An in-class mini-exam Tuesday (30 minutes) will ask a few of these key points, so make sure they actually go in your head, and you understand them.

 1. Know the word _deviation_ or _perturbation_ (indicating that the _mean_ of your set of numbers has been subtracted).
-Know that in our field, _anomaly_ is a deviation from a _temporal_ average, and an _eddy_ is a deviation from a _spatial_ average.
-Know the word _standardized_ (indicating that the deviation has been divided by standard deviation: this makes standardized variables _unitless_).
+Know that in our field, _anomaly_ means a deviation from a _time_ average, while _eddy_ means a deviation from a _spatial_ average.
+Know the adjective  _standardized_ (indicating a deviation that has been divided by the _standard deviation_: this makes standardized variables _unitless_).

 2. You should understand the following: